HP loses $190 million tax case against IRS

-Hewlett-Packard Co. on Monday lost a battle with the U.S. Internal Revenue Service for more than $190 million in tax refunds tied to a Dutch tax shelter designed by the derivatives arm of American International Group (AIG.N).
+Hewlett-Packard Co. on Monday lost a battle with the U.S. Internal Revenue Service for more than $190 million (118 million pounds) in tax refunds tied to a Dutch tax shelter designed by the derivatives arm of American International Group.

 The ruling turns a spotlight on an aggressive tax-cutting strategy created last decade by AIG Financial Products and bankrolled by several European banks.